google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 As we mentioned earlier, it is difficult to successfully perform EDA without doing a bit of data preprocessing.
-Some common issues that you'll encounter include those listed on this slide.
+Some common issues you'll encounter include those listed on this slide.

 Invisible values are probably the least self-explanatory.
 These are values